olimorris/tmux-pomodoro-plus/README.md

 set -g @pomodoro_granularity 'off'             # Enables MM:SS (ex: 00:10) format instead of the default (ex: 1m)
 ```

-### Using the menu

-It's possible to configure the timings from built-in menus within the app:

 ### Customising the status line

 The output from the plugin can be customised to fit in with your statusline: